 Literally “Kalapatthar” means “Black Rock” in the Nepali tongue; it is a composition of two different words Kala and Patthar.
 The most popular landmark Kalapatthar is situated on the southern ridge of Mt.
 Pumori in the Khumbu Himalayan Range and just above the Gorakshep.
 Sometimes people pronounce it as Kalapattar but to become clear it is Kalapatthar.
-This is the most famous viewpoint in the Khumbu region, from where can see Mount Everest is the closest distance.
+This is the most famous viewpoint in the Khumbu region, from where Mount Everest is the closest distance.

-Kalapatthar lies on the north of Gorakshep, gaining an elevation of 5,600 meters from sea level.
+Kalapatthar lies on the north of Gorakshep, gaining an elevation of 5,555 meters from sea level.
 Many people stay overnight in Gorakshep before and after the Base Camp visit and climb this peak from here in the morning.
 This is the most appropriate place in the area to have a closer panoramic view of Everest and other surrounding peaks, Khumbu Glacier, Icefall, and other sceneries.
 The trail from Gorakshep to the peak is about 1.5 km long and the height difference is about 400 meters.
 It takes about 2 to 3 hours of hard to ascend to reach the summit.
 About 100 meters above Gorakshep, a platform-like topography develops along the trail.
 Here an astonishing view around the visitor including the view of Everest makes it worth the hard labor that was put to reach this wonderful place on the earth.
 Up to the platform the builders on the trail are mostly composed of granites possibly derived from the upper reaches of the Khumbu Glacier as moraine boulders.

 As the trail goes higher, the view around becomes more and more impressive.
-The top of the Kalapatthar provides the ultimate view of the area including the Everest summit (8,848m) and many mountains.
+The top of the Kalapatthar provides the ultimate view of the area including the Everest summit (8,848.86m) and many mountains.

 Kalapatthar Highlights